 War is never pleasant but its harsh reality can exude the human side of the soldiers involved.
 Flipping through the pages of history, there are not many tales as fascinating as the history of the Gurkha warriors from the high Himalayas in Nepal.

 Prithvi Narayan Shah was the most famous king from the House of Gorkha and was born in the fort itself.
 At a time when Nepal was dissected into various small kingdoms, Prithvi Narayan Shah managed to unite them all through his military prowess and campaign.
 He spent 26 years of his life planning a military strategy.
 He finally launched his campaign after succeeding his father in 1742 and successfully united Nepal into one large kingdom in around 1768-69.
 Even though Prithvi Narayan Shah died in 1775, the rulers who succeeded him continued the expansion campaign beyond the new territories of Nepal.
 As the campaign progressed, ambition also grew with it.
 Northwards expansion towards Tibet angered the Chinese while southern expansion towards India alarmed the British.
-This brought the fierce Gorkhas or Gurkhas as they were later known, into direct conflict with the British East India Company.
+This brought the fierce Gorkhas (Gorkhali or even Nepali Sainik/Army) into direct conflict with the Honourable East India Company (British).
 The court of directors in London called for an assessment report of the situation.
 They found out that the Gorkhas had built a substantial munitions factory in the hills and had established efficient supply columns.

 The Gorkha soldiers were known for their speed and their willingness to fight till death under extreme conditions.
 They also had an intricate knowledge of the terrain and were perfectly suited for guerilla warfare.
 The British were reluctant to take on such an elusive and successful Gorkha force, which had required the strength of a vast Chinese army to push them out of Tibet.
-Eventually the Governor General of Bengal was authorized to declare that the British Empire was at war with the small but aggressive state of Nepal.
-By the time this declaration was made, Nepal was under the insightful leadership of Prime Minister, Maharajah Bhimsen Thapa and very young king Girvan Yuddha Shah.
+Eventually the Governor General of Bengal was authorized to declare that the Company (British) was at war with the small but aggressive state of Nepal (after the Gorkha's unification the new large state was called Nepal).
+By the time this declaration was made, Nepal was under the insightful leadership of Prime Minister, Maharajah Bhimsen Thapa and very young king Girvan Yuddha Bikram Shah.
 This was to be the first campaign for the British General in the unfamiliar hills of Nepal.

 The British had decided to use a two-pronged attack using 22,000 men.
 The force was divided into eastern and western division :

-West Side: The western front was under the leadership of General David Ochterlony and faced the Gorkha General Amar Singh Thapa.
-The Gorkhas were forced to retreat but this small British victory did not dampen the Nepalese spirit.
-The British still needed more firepower to dislodge the Gurkhas.
+WEST Side (present Kangra; Far West of present Nepal): The western front was under the leadership of General David Ochterlony and faced the audacious Gorkha General Amar Singh Thapa.
+Ochterlony had already faced the rage of Sardar Bhakti Thapa at the Malaun fort which gave him a nasty stung.
+The Gorkhas were eventually forced to retreat but this small British victory did not dampen the Nepalese spirit.
+The British still needed more firepower to dislodge the Gorkhas.
 Given the circumstances, the court of directors decided to mobilize 35000 men and 120 artillery pieces.
-They managed to defeat the Gurkhas but such was their admiration for their adversary that they let Amar Singh Thapa march out with all his arms and his personal property.
-The Nepalese forces were heavily outstretched and were forced to seek a settlement before being completely outrun.
+They managed to defeat the Gorkhas but such was their admiration for their adversary that they let General Amar Singh Thapa march out with all his arms and his personal property.
+The Gorkha (Nepalese) forces were heavily outstretched and were forced to seek a settlement before being completely outrun.

-Gurkhas along with British have fought countless wars, campaigns, battles including the Great War (World War I) and World War II and in many post-world war fronts where Gurkhas have shown their outstanding bravery, courage and spirit to fight till death under the harshest of conditions.
-More than 200 thousand fought in WW I and more than quarter a million in WW II with more than 45 thousand killed or injured in both wars.
-Gurkhas continues to serve the British with the same passion, attitude and faith and their courage, loyalty and ability as an honorable and a fearsome soldier of the world has never been questioned and presumably will never be.
+Gorkhas along with the British have fought countless wars, campaigns, battles including the Great War (World War I) and World War II and in many post-world war fronts where Gorkhas have shown their outstanding bravery, courage, and spirit to fight till death under the harshest of conditions and his loyalty has never been doubted.
+More than 200 thousand fought in WW I and close to around half a million in WW II with more than 50 thousand killed or injured in both wars.
+Gorkhas fought valiantly in each battle and in the act were bestowed by many military honors and awarded with numerous gallantry awards including the Victoria Cross or VC (British highest military award).
+Gurkhas continues to serve the British with the same passion, attitude, and faith, and their courage, loyalty, and ability as an honorable and a fearsome soldier of the world has never been questioned and presumably will never be.